Ran (film): Plot

-Hidetora Ichimonji, a powerful but elderly warlord, decides to divide his kingdom among his three sons: Taro, Jiro, and Saburo.
-Taro, the eldest, will receive the prestigious First Castle and become leader of the Ichimonji clan, while Jiro and Saburo will be given the Second and Third Castles.
-Hidetora is to retain the title of Great Lord and Jiro and Saburo are to support Taro.
+Hidetora Ichimonji, a powerful but elderly warlord, decides to divide his kingdom among his three sons.
+Taro, the eldest, will receive the prestigious First Castle and become leader of the Ichimonji clan, though Hidetora will retain the title of Great Lord.
+Second and third sons Jiro and Saburo are to support Taro and will be given the Second and Third Castles.
 However, Saburo is exiled after criticizing his father's lecture about unity.
-Hidetora's servant Tango is also exiled for defending Saburo.
+Hidetora's retainer Tango is also exiled for defending Saburo.

-Following the division of Hidetora's lands between his remaining two sons, Taro's wife, Lady Kaede, still bitter about Hidetora killing her family and taking their land, successfully urges him to usurp control of the entire Ichimonji clan.
-When Taro demands Hidetora renounce his title, Hidetora leaves and travels to Jiro's castle, only to discover that Jiro is only interested in using Hidetora as a titular pawn.
-As Hidetora and his retinue wander, Tango warns Hidetora of Taro's new decree: death to whoever aids his father.
-Hidetora takes refuge in the Third Castle, abandoned after Saburo's forces followed him into exile.
-Kyoami, the court fool, then jokes about Hidetora's predicament, only to be thrown out of the Third Castle.
+Taro's wife Lady Kaede urges him to take full control of the clan.
+When Taro demands Hidetora renounce his title, a furious Hidetora leaves and travels to Jiro's castle, only to discover that Jiro is only interested in using him as a pawn.
+As Hidetora and his retinue wander, he decides to take over the Third Castle, which had become deserted after Saburo's exile.

-Later, Hidetora and his retinue are attacked by Taro and Jiro's combined forces.
-Taro is killed by a bullet fired by Jiro's general, Kurogane.
-Hidetora is allowed to survive and succumbs to madness as he wanders away from the decimated castle.
-Kyoami and Tango, still loyal to Hidetora, find him and stay to assist.
-Hidetora is haunted by visions of the people he killed in the past.
+Later, the Third Castle is attacked by Taro and Jiro's combined forces, and all of Hidetora's retinue are either killed or commit ritual suicide.
+Jiro's general Kurogane takes advantage of the confusion and shoots Taro dead with an arquebus.
+Hidetora succumbs to madness and is allowed to leave.
+Tango and court fool Kyoami, still loyal to Hidetora, accompany him as he wanders across the land, haunted by visions of the people he killed in the past.
 They take refuge in a peasant's home only to discover that the occupant is Tsurumaru, the brother of Lady Sue, Jiro's wife.
-Tsurumaru's eyes were gouged out by Hidetora's forces and was left impoverished due to Hidetora's siege.
+Hidetora had blinded Tsurumaru after massacring his family and left him impoverished.

 With Taro dead, Jiro becomes the Great Lord of the Ichimonji clan, and moves into the First Castle.
-Lady Kaede manipulates Jiro into having an affair with her, and demands that he kill Lady Sue, and marry her instead.
+Lady Kaede seduces Jiro, and demands that he kill Lady Sue and marry her instead.
 Jiro orders Kurogane to do the deed, but he refuses, seeing through Kaede's perfidy.
 Kurogane then warns Sue and Tsurumaru to flee.
-Tango encounters former spies and before killing them, he is informed that Jiro is considering sending assassins after Hidetora.
-Tango rides off to alert Saburo.
-As his madness grows, Hidetora runs off into a volcanic plain.
+Tango, learning that Jiro is considering sending assassins after Hidetora, rides off to alert Saburo.